 What I Liked

 The included coils perform well above average for this wattage range.
 I enjoyed the ease of breakdown and coil change, as well as refill.
 I also really favor this tank’s smooth and open airflow for an excellent flavourful vape.

 The coils didn’t read as 0.25 Ohm, as advertised, but I still enjoyed them.

 Final Review Verdict

-Even though the Wotofo Flow is a 35-60W tank, you’d swear it was 50-80, so rich and flavorful a vape does it provide, with smooth airflow and all round ease of use through utter simplicity.
-It’s a great option if you need to run a lower wattage mod with pleasure, you’ll save power but still get the flavor you want.
-Recommended for beginners and just about any vaper who’s looking to get the most out of less than 60W…this is a great flavor tank!
+Even though the Wotofo Flow is a 35-60W tank, you’d swear it was 50-80, so rich and flavourful a vape does it provide, with smooth airflow and all round ease of use through utter simplicity.
+It’s a great option if you need to run a lower wattage mod with pleasure, you’ll save power but still get the flavour you want.
+Recommended for beginners and just about any vaper who’s looking to get the most out of less than 60W…this is a great flavour tank!